gohugoio/hugoDocs/content/en/host-and-deploy/host-on-cloudflare/index.md

 ## Build cache

-The build script shown in [Step 2](#step-2) sets Hugo's [cache directory][] to the path required by Cloudflare's build cache, which is disabled by default.
-To enable the Cloudflare build cache:
+The build script shown in [Step 2](#step-2) sets Hugo's [`cacheDir`][] to the path required by Cloudflare's build cache, which is disabled by default.
+To enable the Cloudflare build cache, you must complete two steps.

+First, your project must have both a `package.json` and `package-lock.json` file in the project root.
+If you have only a package.json file, run `npm install` to create the corresponding `package-lock.json` file.
+If your project does not require any Node.js packages, create both files by running `npm init -y && npm install`.

+Second, you must enable the build cache in your project dashboard.

 1. Navigate to Workers & Pages Overview on the [dashboard][].
 1. Find your Workers project.
 1. Go to **Settings** > **Build** > **Build cache**.
 1. Press the **Enable** button.

-[cache directory]: /configuration/all/#cache-directory
+[`cacheDir`]: /configuration/all/#cachedir
+[configure file caches]: /configuration/caches/
 [dashboard]: https://dash.cloudflare.com/
 [remote]: https://git-scm.com/docs/git-remote